-There’s a lot of designs about homemade masks making many people wonder: What homemade mask is best?
+There are a lot of designs for homemade masks making many people wonder: What cloth homemade face mask is best?

 This isn’t an entirely easy question to answer because there are several variables.
 For the purpose of this blog post I’ve tried out several different methods and I’ll share what I feel are the pros and cons.
 We’ll also look at some of the science behind it and whether or not face masks actually help.

 I also want to stress that here at the Making Life we are not medical or scientific experts.
 We’re simply showing what research is available at the moment about face masks.
 Additionally, this guide is mainly for ordinary people wearing masks when they go out in public as opposed to medical-grade masks, which is another topic.